Pixayo/pixayo-dotfiles/README.md

 The `wallpapers/` directory in `assets/` has wallpapers that I made myself with Aseprite, some of them are not completely mine, but rather pixel art versions of other arts/characters.

-the ones that are not 100% original have an initial `prefix` that can identify the original artist or source.
+The ones that are not 100% original have an initial `prefix` that can help identify the original artist or source.

 For example: `joyful-frog-wallpaper-...` will (probably) lead you to [this guy](https://www.youtube.com/channel/UCKdaljhUfgWil_fSm81iZCw) if you search for "joyful" or "joyful frog".